sbtah/django-bs4-allegro/README.md

 # This is my websrcaping mini app.
-For now it scrape a singe product page and reads values like : title, price, number of customers and recent sales.
+For now it scrapes a single product page and reads values like : title, price, number of customers and recent sales.
 # Yes I'm aware of allegro's API ... ;)